kati-e/reactjsEightBall/eightball/README.md

 Rules:
 1. Enter your question through the input box and click 'Go!'
+2. Once you are happy with your question click the 'Generate Answer' button to generate your answer
+3. Once done, click 'Reset' to go back and do another question
-2. Enjoy your random eightball answer (its wisdom is final)
+4. Enjoy your random eightball answer (its wisdom is final)

 Just for fun and practise!